We don’t support this browser anymore.

 The problem is it’s a slower route to getting the full cash proceeds than the usual strategy of selling on a forward basis.
 It’ll also eat into surplus cash in the medium term, so there’ll be less available for shareholder returns.

-Berkeley’s London focus and higher-end product, with an average sale price of £664,000 at the last count, means it offers something different from the other large builders.
+Berkeley’s London focus and higher-end product, with an average sale price of £600,000, means it offers something different from the other large builders.
 Many of its sites are technically challenging, and offer a differentiated living experience.
-That's afforded it enviable margins in the past.
+While the focus has shifted towards slightly lower priced homes, that’s not damaged profitability which is holding up well compared to historic levels.

 Domestic and international demand in the key London area is likely to remain more robust than in other parts of the country, and the housing supply shortage doesn't look to be going away anytime soon.
 Cancellation rates have normalised and build cost inflation is now back at negligible levels, which is helping to support margins.

-Despite moderating, given the softer market, the order book remains a key strength of the group.
-90% of the planned sales this year are already locked in, which helps to underpin the slightly improved pre-tax profit guidance of £525mn.
+Despite moderating, given the softer market, the £1.5bn order book remains a key strength of the group, helping to underpin pre-tax profit guidance of £525mn.

 With its higher-end focus, Berkeley offers something different to the broader sector.
 That's resulted in a premium price-to-book valuation compared to peers, which is justified in our eyes.
 However, near-term challenges remain, one of the reasons Berkeley continues to trade below its long-term average.